The wait is now officially over.

 It was quickly deduced online that the Mountaineers were likely to debut their black alternate uniform, marketed as the team's "coal rush" jersey upon it's initial announcement earlier this year.
 Today, it was confirmed by WVU that the team will don the new uniforms during the contest.
 It appears even the Mountaineer mascot will get in on the fun with special attire for the event.

-As WVU easily disposed of Oklahoma State this past weekend and set it's sights upon the upcoming clash with an undefeated No. 11 Iowa State, the internet has been reacting to the idea that WVU is embracing a blackout theme and debuting new uniforms.
+As WVU easily disposed of Oklahoma State this past weekend and set it's sights upon the upcoming clash with an undefeated No. 11 Iowa State, the internet has been reacting to the idea that WVU is embracing a blackout theme and debuting their new uniforms.

 Many fans accounts on Twitter/X have begun to sport black-and-white versions of their profile pictures to align with the color scheme of the new jerseys.
 But it's not just fans, with folks such as WVU Tight Ends Coach Blaine Stewart and WVU Athletic Director Wren Baker rolling out their own versions of a retro looking profile picture.